On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: System Model, Problem Definition and Preliminaries

 We are interested in the capacity of the channel in (\ref{E69}) with input samples subject to

-for all $k$, where throughout the paper $P_a<\infty$, $P_d<\infty$ and $r_p\leq\infty$ are interpreted as the transmitter maximum allowable average power, minimum delivered power and channel input amplitude constraints, respectively. $g(\cdot)$ is assumed to be a continuous positive function having the form of
+for all $k$, where throughout the paper $P_a<\infty$, $P_d<\infty$ and $r_p\leq\infty$ are interpreted as the transmitter maximum allowable average power, minimum delivered power and channel input amplitude constraints, respectively. \begin{rem} Note that the single-letter characterizations of the constraints in (\ref{E1}) are equivalent to their multi-letter characterization in the operational definition of capacity.
+The details have been provided in Lemma \ref{Lem_single} Appendix \ref{Guide}. \end{rem} Throughout the paper, any operator that involves a random variable reads with the term \textit{almost-surely} (e.g. $|\pmb{x}_k|\overset{\text{a.s.}}\leq r_p$). $g(\cdot)$ is assumed to be a continuous positive function having the form of